paramjeet198/easemydeal/README.md

 - Used a ListView to display the list of events.
 - Each item is presented using ListTile, showcasing the title, date, and description.
 ### 4. Filtering Functionality
-- Added dropdowns to filter data by:
+- Added bottomsheet with checkboxes to filter data by:
-  Week
+ - Week
-  Date
+ - Date
-  Month
+ - Month
 - Implemented logic to dynamically filter and update the displayed data based on user selections.
 5. Bonus Features
 - Incorporated pull-to-refresh functionality to allow users to update data easily.